Branksome, Dorset

-Branksome (/ˈbræŋksəm/) is a suburb of Poole in Dorset, England.
+Branksome (/ˈbræŋksəm/) is a suburb of Poole, in the Bournemouth, Christchurch and Poole district, in the ceremonial county of Dorset, England.
 The area consists of residential properties and also a number of commercial and industrial areas.

 It borders Parkstone, another small Poole suburb, to the west and north west, Alder Hills to the north east, Branksome Park (a more affluent forested area) to the south and Westbourne (a suburb of Bournemouth, Poole's conurbation neighbour) to the east.

 Overview

 Until the late 19th century the area was mainly unbuilt heath and woodlands.
 With the development and growth of nearby Bournemouth and later Poole the area became popular as a place to live, mainly because the area was relatively undeveloped but yet was within commuting distance between Poole and Bournemouth.